 Players of all levels are welcome to partake.
 Classes are designed for one and all including those first stepping onto the sand or regular gamers.
 Introductory instruction features basic conditioning and fundamentals including serving, spiking and ball control.
 More advanced players work on setting and defense mechanisms such as attack vision and decision making.
 Classes specific to beach volleyball are popular especially fitness and conditioning for the sand: core work, joint health and mobility.

 Seven day camps are great for the hardcore volleyballer.
 Partnering with local hotels, out of towners feel right at home.
 Individuals choose their own schedule from seven classes on up.
 Some even get the opportunity to join local tournaments and meet professional volleyball players after observing their amazing practices.
 Take a sneak peek at the upcoming Hermosa Beach property camp schedule here.

 Private lessons are also available and great for fine tuning specific skills.
 Privates are geared both toward individual players and teams of up to eight if desired.
-Reservations for Camp Hermosa Volleyball classes and camps can be made online or by calling 234.752.9824.

 When you get serious about selling your home, the chances of your selling it quickly for top dollar will improve considerably if you list it with a real estate sales professional.
 If you doubt this, consider the fact that nine out of ten homes sold today–more in some markets–are listed with a professional real estate agent.